woman calmly drinking tea

 • Losing your sense of freedom by not having energy to run errands, clean the house or visit friends.

-Ways of Finding Strength
+Ways to Find Strength

 Be aware of your feelings and needs.